Skip to content

 • Official appointment of PhD doctoral committee by the Dean of the Graduate School following recommendation by BMS Executive Committee

-• Committee meetings must be scheduled at least once a year in Years 2 and 3 and at least twice annually in Year 4 and beyond.
+• Committee meetings must be scheduled at least once annually in Years 2 and 3 and at least twice annually in Year 4 and beyond.
 The committee-meeting-report form must be filed with the BMS Graduate Program Office within two weeks after the committee meeting.

 • Coursework (variable depending on curricular track and student interests; only core required courses are listed; students should consult the typical coursework schedule, their first-year adviser, their dissertation adviser, and the Director of the appropriate curricular track for required and potential elective courses for the curricular track(s) of interest for a specific checklist of courses)